sorich87/browse-as/readme.txt

 Tested up to: 3.2
 Stable tag: 0.1

-Allow your site administrators, editors and other roles with the 'edit_users' capability to browser the site as a user they can edit.
+Allow your site administrators, editors and other roles with the 'edit_users' capability to browse the site as a user they can edit.

 == Description ==